JumpIfZero/public-wiki-and-bugs/howto.md

 * [Commands](https://docs.jzplugins.com/commands)
 * [Triggers](https://docs.jzplugins.com/triggers)

-Every page has explanation of the instruction, short description, syntax, examples and usually - and important note about the instruction.
+Every page has explanation of the instruction, short description, syntax, examples and usually - important note about the instruction.
 It is highly advised to read and study these documents before asking more questions.

 The 🔥-kittykeys-scripts channel in discord is a channel, where other customers share their scripts.
 The channel has a searchbar and tags to make it easier to navigate.